microsoft/AdaptiveCards/APISpec.md

 // This means a card could be added to the app and then images load causing re-layout RenderResult result = await renderer.RenderAsync(card, cancellationToken: null);

+// TODO: Andrew suggested we move the action here to allow a customizable handler based on the type of card result.OnAction((e) => {

+}

 public class RenderWarning
 {
   RendererWarnings